yevgenis-shapiro/kubernetes-kestra-framework/README.md

 ## Terraform - Kestra Framework   | ⭐⭐⭐
 Kestra is an open-source infinitely-scalable orchestration platform enabling all engineers to manage business-critical workflows declaratively in code .
-Infrastructure as Code
+Infrastructure as Code (IaC)

 🚀  Key Features
 ```